-Like health or home insurance, business insurance is necessary to protect your livelihood.
-Business insurance is a vast category of insurance coverage specifically designed for businesses.
+Business insurance is necessary to protect your livelihood.
+It's is a vast category of insurance coverage specifically designed for businesses.
 This coverage guards your business against financial losses from physical damage to your company property or products, intellectual losses or even legal damages through a lawsuit.

 Your business risks closing after a loss — especially if you don’t have the right insurance.
 Take a look at Benzinga’s guide to learn more about types of business insurance, associated costs and our top picks for the best business insurance providers.